geojudi/Portfolio/README.md

 # Judith A. Sclafani - Portfolio

-The follow collection contains samples of R scripts written for scientific projects.
+The following collection contains samples of R scripts written for scientific projects.
 Examples have been selected to showcase my statistical and data processing capabilities.

 ## Building taxonomic abundance matrices
 ### **SKILLS:** dataframe and data file manipulation, function writing, commenting for publication